clnsmth/sssom/src/docs/mapping-predicates.md

 To pick the correct mapping predicate, it is important to understand whether you are mapping concepts or instances:

 - Concept-level: the entity being mapped constitutes a class or a concept.
-A concept can be thought of a collection or set of individuals.
+A concept can be thought of as a collection or set of individuals.
 For example, "Apple" could refer to the class of all apples.
 - Instance-level: the entity being mapped constitutes an individual or an instance.
 An instance is a single real-world entity, such as Barack Obama.
 Instances are members of classes/concepts.
 For example, Barack Obama belongs to the class of "Person", or "Former Presidents".
 Another example is an individual apple on a shelf in a supermarket ("Gala Apple 199999"), which is an instance of the "Apple" class.

 Note that notions like `broad` or `narrow` make no sense when mapping instances.
 We typically try to avoid the SKOS vocabulary for mapping instances, and make use of `owl:sameAs` instead.
 Note that `owl:sameAs` does have implications for reasoning, but it is also the preferred property when within the "RDF/SPARQL" semantic framework.